🎹Professional Piano Tuning in Abergavenny, Monmouthshire & South Wales

 Corrective service

 A corrective service is ideal for clients whose piano has not been tuned within the last two years and who want to restore the instrument to its best playing condition.
 If additional services or repairs are needed to maximise the potential of your piano, you will be provided with an estimate of the cost and have the opportunity to ask any questions.
-This service comprises:
+This piano tuning service comprises:

 2-hour Appointment